Cloud Security

 Overview

 U.S. FedRAMP Rev. 4 (Low Impact Baseline) is a federal cybersecurity compliance framework that establishes a standardized approach to security assessment, authorization, and continuous monitoring for cloud services with low impact data in the U.S. federal government.
-Its primary purpose is to ensure that cloud products and services meet essential security requirements.
+Its primary purpose is to ensure that cloud products and services meet essential security requirements, particularly for agencies handling information classified as having limited potential impact on organizational operations or assets.

 Published by the U.S. General Services Administration (GSA) in partnership with other federal stakeholders, FedRAMP is mandated for all federal agencies procuring cloud services.
 It focuses on implementing NIST SP 800-53 security controls tailored for cloud environments, addressing areas such as access management, data protection, risk management, and incident response for low impact systems.